-A child has no trouble believing the unbelievable, nor does the Dare to be boldgenius or the madman.
+A child has no trouble believing the unbelievable, nor does the genius or the madman.
 Its only you and I, with our big brains and our tiny hearts, who doubt and overthink and hesitate.”

 - Steven Pressfield, Do the Work